 Languages: Visual Basic, and Ada

 2000 is when I would have graduated had I not dropped out, and I got my GED with help from my mentor at about the same time.
-At this point, I wanted to go to college and get into game programming (I’m a child of the Nintendo Entertainment System generation, so like most I got into computers because of video games) but my family was moving around a lot, and I didn’t have good guidance on what I should do or where I should go.
+At this point, I wanted to go to college and get into game programming *I’m a child of the Nintendo Entertainment System generation, so like most I got into computers because of video games.
+I’m glad I didn’t become a game programmer.
+From what I’ve heard about it, I don’t think I would have enjoyed it. but my family was moving around a lot, and I didn’t have good guidance on what I should do or where I should go.

-I had a bit of a costly false start going to ITT Tech5, before one of the instructors there one day asked me why I wasn’t at The University of Texas at San Antonio.
+I had a bit of a costly false start going to ITT Tech4, before one of the instructors there one day asked me point blank why I wasn’t at The University of Texas at San Antonio.
 I did pick up Visual Basic while I was there.
 I can see the appeal, it gives you some of what Apple’s HyperCard could give the non-programmer.

 Somewhere in here, I remember bumping into and giving Ada a serious try.
 This was probably the first language I used that had a decently strong type system (at least compared to things like C and Java) or that was aiming for soundness and correctness.
-As I was interested in game development, and had been learning DirectX using C/C++ from books by André LaMothe6, I ended up trying to figure out how I could access those libraries from Ada, which involves using COM.
+As I was interested in game development, and had been learning DirectX using C/C++ from books by André LaMothe5, I ended up trying to figure out how I could access those libraries from Ada, *This is probably where I picked up an interest in looking at each language’s foreign function interface which involves using COM.
 I think some people on an Ada forum tried to help me, and I got something simple working, but I didn’t stick with it because the community seemed so small.

 It was another one of André’s books that had a basic primer on trigonometry (since that’s used a lot in 3D programming) that lead me to go find an old book that my Dad had on trigonometry from like the ’50s and teach myself that.
 I don’t think I ever came back and finished the original book though (I’m pretty sure I still have it).